dali-lab/build/milestones/week06/index.md

 ---

-## Refine and Functionality
+## Style Guide and Functionality

-Refine designs and have basic functionality in place.
+Settle on a style guide and apply to all screens.
+Have basic functionality in place.

 ### PM:
 * [ ] Triage bugs that arose from testing